MP Estate Planning UK

 Eligibility Requirements

-• The donor must survive the gift by at least three years to qualify for some taper relief.
+• The donor must survive the gift by at least three years for any taper relief to apply.

 Common Misconceptions about Inheritance Tax